-7.13 OUTSIDE EMPLOYMENT OR ACTIVITIES
+7.15 OUTSIDE EMPLOYMENT OR ACTIVITIES

-- A. Under no circumstances shall a Knox County employee have other employment or activities which conflict with the objectives, interests, or operation of Knox County. - B. Two (2) common conflicts which may arise are: - 1.
-Time conflict: Defined as when the hours required for outside employment or activities directly conflict with the scheduled working hours of an employee's job with the county, or when the demands of outside employment or activities prohibit adequate rest, thereby adversely affecting the quality of the employee's job performance with the county. - 2.
-Interest conflict: Defined as when an employee engages in outside employment or activities which tend to compromise his or her judgment, actions, and/or job performance with the county. - C. Should the Appointing Authority feel that an employee's outside employment or activities are adversely affecting the employee's job performance with the county, the Appointing Authority may take appropriate action.
-Any conflict, policy infraction, or other specific offense which is the direct or indirect result of an employee's participation in outside employment or activities, shall be disciplined in such a manner that is consistent with the policy set forth in section 8.01 of this manual. - D. Use of county equipment and/or facilities in conjunction with outside employment is prohibited.
+- A. Under no circumstances shall a Knox County employee have other employment or activities which conflict with the objectives, interests, or operation of Knox County. - B. Two (2) common conflicts which may arise are: - Time conflict: Defined as when the hours required for outside employment or activities directly conflict with the scheduled working hours of an employee's job with the county, or when the demands of outside employment or activities prohibit adequate rest, thereby adversely affecting the quality of the employee's job performance with the county. - 2.
+Interest conflict: Defined as when an employee engages in outside employment or activities which tend to compromise their judgment, actions, and/or job performance with the county. - C. Should the Appointing Authority feel that an employee's outside employment or activities are adversely affecting the employee's job performance with the county, the Appointing Authority may take appropriate action.
+Any conflict, policy infraction, or other specific offense which is the direct or indirect result of an employee's participation in outside employment or activities, shall be disciplined in such a manner that is consistent with the policy set forth in section 8.01 of this manual. - D. Use of county equipment and/or facilities in conjunction with outside employment is prohibited. - E. Employees are prohibited from engaging in secondary employment while on sick leave, disability leave or Family & Medical Leave.

-7.14 SAFETY
+7.16 SAFETY

-- A. County responsibility: The Knox County Board of Commissioners is always concerned with the safety and health of every employee.
-The County will comply with all applicable state and federal safety codes and regulations. - B. Appointing Authority responsibilities: Each Appointing Authority will be responsible for safety in the area under control and will be given assistance, authority, and support needed to fulfill responsibility.
+- A County responsibility: The Knox County Board of Commissioners is always concerned with the safety and health of every employee.
+The County will comply with all applicable state and federal safety codes and regulations. - B. Appointing Authority responsibilities: Each Appointing Authority will be responsible for safety in the area under their control and will be given assistance, authority, and support needed to fulfill responsibility.
 Every accident will be investigated promptly and thoroughly with the aim of preventing the same or a similar accident in the future.
 The Appointing Authority will correct unsafe conditions.
 The Appointing Authority will ensure that each employee complies with all rules and regulations and that safe working methods are used by employees under their supervision. - C. Employee responsibility: All employees will be expected to comply with all safety rules and regulations and use all safety equipment provided by the county. - D. Each employee will be expected to cooperate in the safety program, in the investigation of all on-the-job accidents, and assist in making the work environment safe for themselves and coworkers.